 Color Names

-The easiest way is to specify the color name that you wish to use and CSS has the color names already associated with the respective colors at your service.
-Currently, CSS can recognise up to 140 different color names.
+The easiest way is to specify the color name you wish to use and CSS has the color names already associated with the respective colors at your service.
+Currently, CSS can recognize up to 140 different color names.

 RGB Values